 Do you feel extremely tired or exhausted?
 Then you might say: “‘I am absolutely knackered!”

 “Being funny” can mean so many different things.
 As you probably know, it can mean something is comical, but a smell can also be funny: “it smells funny in here”.
 This means it doesn’t smell very nice, or there is a weird smell.
 Also the British expression: “ I am not being funny but…” is used to soften a complaint which follows the phrase.

-Apart from its literally meaning (e.g. “I smashed a glass”) this expression can mean “Go for it!” or “to achieve/win something”.
+Apart from its literal meaning (e.g. “I smashed a glass”) this expression can mean “Go for it!” or “to achieve/win something”.
 For example, if you have an exam and you feel pretty nervous, your friend might tell you: “Good luck!
 Smash it!”.
 On the other hand, if your friend gets a good mark, you might say “He smashed it!”.